 Policy length: Plans are good for the current year, and they may be renewed for the next year during open enrollment if they are not discontinued.

-How to apply: You can purchase major medical insurance from HealthCare.gov or your state’s state-based health insurance exchange as well as in the private marketplace from a health insurance producer or health insurance company.
+Apply for an ACA Plan: You can purchase major medical insurance from HealthCare.gov, your state-based health insurance exchange as well as away from the exchanges, directly from a health insurance producer or health insurance company.

 Available year-round?
 Yes—there is no designated open enrollment period for Medicaid.

 Policy length: Medicaid coverage is based on month-to-month eligibility.

 Apply for Medicaid: Your Medicaid eligibility is determined during the ACA qualification process.
 Start at HealthCare.gov to see if you could be eligible for Medicaid.